Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Heisenberg-Langevin analysis

 The bistable regime is delimited by the spinodal lines ($g_{c,1}(\beta),g_{c,2}(\beta)$) that continuously connect at the bicritical point $\beta_c$ as shown in Fig.\,\ref{Fig:Spinodallines}a).
 Inside this regime, the steady states, corresponding to the empty and the superradiant cavity, appear as attractive fixed points of $\b{D}$.
 A two-dimensional separatrix divides the Bloch sphere into the two corresponding basins of attraction and hosts a further, unstable fixed point, as illustrated in Fig.\,\ref{fig:stabilitylandscape}.
 At a spinodal line, the separatrix encloses one of the attractive fixed points and forces it to vanish.

 Exactly at the bicritical point, $\beta=\beta_c$, the superradiance transition remains continuous but the critical exponents are different compared to $\beta<\beta_c$, which defines a different universality class for the bictritical point.
 The photon flux exponent for instance can be inferred from Eq.~\eqref{EQ:SigmazNoiselessDynamics} and reads $\nu_x=\frac{1}{2}$ as for the quantum phase transition in the coherent Dicke model \cite{Nagy11}.
-A complete classification of the bicritical point is left to \cite{workinprog} and we focus on the dynamics in the bistable regime.
+A full classification of the bicritical point is left to future work.